We looked at the traits our children will need in the 21st Century.

 A Love of Learning.

-The unique and defining characteristics of Alithia are Positive Communication and Freedom to Innovate
+The unique and defining characteristics of Alithia are Positive Communication and Empowerment

-Alithia Learning will provide a creative, communal space for nurturing innovation, developing holistically and connecting to one-another, building a sense of belonging through culture; Our foundation begins with 21st Century knowledge of child development, neurosci
+Alithia's Learning Hub provides a creative, communal space for nurturing innovation, developing holistically, connecting to one-another, and building a sense of belonging; Our foundation begins with 21st Century knowledge of child development, neurosci

 The culture of Alithia Learning is formed by specialised communication tools that create the ideal trusting and nurturing environment where children can develop socially, emotionally, creatively academically.
 A main focus of Alithia Learning is that children feel valued and self-assured.